dylanpwong/deception/README.md

 ![](./frontend/public/linkedin.gif)

-Based on the social deducation game Deception: Murder in Hong Kong, this online implementation requires players to work together in order to solve the mystery and determine whom among them is the murderer.
+Based on the social deduction game Deception: Murder in Hong Kong, this online implementation requires players to work together in order to solve the mystery and determine whom among them is the murderer.

 [Live Site](https://deception.herokuapp.com/#/)